In this post under JJWT, I will show with example how to parse a simple unsecured JSON Web Token containing claims as payload.

-Below is the complete main code.
+Below is the complete main code for your reference

 Main class